chrisdurfee/base/README.md

 ## Code Splitting

 Base Framework supports code splitting, allowing you to load components and modules on demand.
 This can help reduce the initial load time of your application.
+You can import atoms or components on demand using the Import module.

 ```javascript
 import { Import } from "@base-framework/base";